 Meet the Staff

-Dan Macera graduated from the University of Rhode Island with a Bachelor’s degree in Exercise Science in 2011.
+Dan graduated from the University of Rhode Island with a Bachelor’s degree in Exercise Science in 2011.
 He earned his Doctorate of Physical Therapy (DPT) from URI in 2014 and joined Pappas Physical and Hand Therapy that same year.
-Dan is a board certified clinical specialist in orthopedic physical therapy through the American Physical Therapy Association (APTA), and certified in the Selective Functional Movement Assessment (SFMA) and the Functional Movement Screen (FMS).
+He is a board certified clinical specialist in orthopedic physical therapy through the American Physical Therapy Association (APTA), certified in the Selective Functional Movement Assessment (SFMA) and the Functional Movement Screen (FMS).
 His clinical practice focuses on orthopedic physical therapy, sports-specific rehabilitation, trigger point dry needling (TDN) and manual therapy.
-Dan is an active member of the APTA, RIAPTA and orthopedic section, and a member of the Rhode Island legislative committee.
-His personal interests include spending time with family, exercising, hunting and hiking with his dog.
+Dan holds the chair position for the RIAPTA professional development committee and is an active member of the APTA and orthopedic section.
+He currently serves as an adjunct professor at the University of Rhode Island Physical Therapy program.
+Dan’s personal interests include spending time with his wife, hiking with his dogs, exercising and learning new skills.

 Jacalyn earned her Bachelor of Science in Occupational Therapy in 1997 from Worcester State University.
 She has been recognized by the Hand Therapy Certification Commission as a certified hand therapist (CHT) since 2010.
 In 2017 she obtained her Advanced Certification in Hand Therapy and in 2018 earned her Doctorate of Occupational Therapy from Evidence in Motion Institute of Health Professionals.
 Jackie has practiced as a hand therapist for over 20 years and works with patients of all ages that have orthopedic and neurological diagnoses.
 Her clinical expertise includes treatment of upper extremity fractures, tendonitis, custom orthotic fabrication, traumatic injuries to the upper extremity and rehabilitation of post-operative injuries of the elbow, wrist and hand.